flowplug/category-theory-alife/README.md

    I am new to Category Theory.
 Would somebody please let me know if the induced function in ACT-artificial-life.pdf is correctly constructed as a product?
 Maybe a co-product would have been correct.
 Anyway, the document does have graphs of the data produced by digh_vocal.py.
+   There appear to be significant errors in Digh's computed results, details upon request.